MOIRCS Multi-Object Spectroscopy Mode

 The Layout of the Slit Mask

-Layout of a long slit mask and a multi-object slit mask projected onto the detectors of MOIRCS is shown in the following diagram.
+The layout of a long-slit mask and a multi-object slit mask projected on the sky are shown in the following diagram.
 Also, please refer to the FOV page.

-As an observatory policy, we will ask ALL MOIRCS MOS observers to surrender a part of your time for pre-imaging for other observers.
-Pooling pre-imaging times this way is necessary due to the limited amount of engineering time: your pre-images are also prepared by using observation times of other observer.
-All spectroscopy observation is requested to be completed one (1) hour before sunrise(*1).
+As an observatory policy, we will ask ALL MOIRCS MOS observers to donate a part of your time for pre-imaging for other observers whenever necessary.
+We appreciate your cooperation.
+Therefore, all spectroscopy observers should be prepared to complete one (1) hour before sunrise(*1).
 Please make sure that your observation program can be completed by the time including the time for the mask store.

-(*1) This guideline has been considered as the burden of all MOS observers by the recommendation of the 14th SAC Meeting since S08B.
+(*1) This guideline has been determined to be the duty of all MOS observers by the recommendation of the 14th SAC Meeting since S08B.

-The preimages will usually be the shallow (a few minutes exposure) data.
-This may not be deep enough for your targets.
+The preimages (including the design images converted from the PS1 data etc) will usually be the shallow (a few minutes exposure) data.
+This is usually not deep enough to pick up your targets.
 What we suppose is that you superpose your own deep science images to the preimaging data by yourself, and choose targets from the superposed science image, not from the pre-image itself.
 Therefore, all applicants for MOS observation should already have your own deep imaging data of the target fields in FITS format before the mask design.

 For the mask design you can use the dedicated software provided by us.
 The software, wmdp_moircs(Note), is the IDL-based program (you can run it with a free virtual machine).
 The mask design file has the same format as those for FOCAS: i.e., it is so called .mdp file.
 You can download the most recent version of the wmdp_moircs.sav from the website below.